nicephil/docker_python_api_sample/README.md

 3. mannually run cmd(uwsgi) inside docker to start http service Then you can browse to ``host.ip.addr:8000`` to see.
 The source code is on host directory ``$(pwd)/src/server.py``

+## pre-condition
+Must install docker and start docker service on host

 ## how-to
 1. build/list/run image:
 ```shell